-Code Ann. § 13-422.
-In addition, the District of Columbia's long-arm statute provides, in relevant part, that a D.C. court may exercise personal jurisdiction "over a person, who acts directly or by an agent, as to a claim for relief arising from the person's ... causing tortious injury in the District of Columbia by an act or omission in the District of Columbia."
+Ann. § 13-422.
+In addition, the District of Columbia's long-arm statute provides, in relevant part, that a D.C. court may exercise personal jurisdiction "over a person, who acts directly or by an agent, as to a claim for relief arising from the person's . . . causing tortious injury in the District of Columbia by an act or omission in the District of Columbia."
 D.C.
 Code Ann. § 13-423(a)(3); see also Nu Image, Inc. v.
 Does 1-23, 322, 799 F. Supp.
 2d 34, 38 n.3 (D.D.C.
 2011) (noting that it is "well settled in this jurisdiction that a claim for copyright infringement sounds in tort.").
 Applying those principles to a copyright infringement case such as this, "the only conceivable way that personal jurisdiction might properly be exercised" over Defendant is if Defendant is a "resident[] of the District of Columbia or at least downloaded the copyrighted work in the District."
 AF Holdings, 752 F.3d at 996; see also Malibu Media, LLC, 177 F. Supp.
 3d at 557.

 Using geolocation technology, Strike 3 has traced the IP address to the District of Columbia, thereby establishing a good faith belief that the Court has personal jurisdiction over the subscriber of the IP address.
 See Compl. ¶¶ 8-9, 37-42, and Ex.
-A; Malibu Media, LLC, 2016 WL 1698263 (finding that an IP address "suffices to provide 'some basis' or a 'good faith basis' to believe that a John Doe defendant resides in the District of Columbia . . . [and] may exercise personal jurisdiction over the unnamed defendant.").
+A; Malibu Media, LLC, 2016 WL 1698263, at 2 (finding that an IP address "suffices to 'provide at least some basis for determining whether a particular subscriber might live in the District of Columbia" and that using an IP address "is sufficient to demonstrate a good faith belief that the court has personal jurisdiction over the defendant.").
 The D.C.
-Circuit has found that "geolocation services" provide a reliable means to "estimate the location of Internet users based on their IP addresses."
+Circuit has recognized that "geolocation services" provide a reliable means to "estimate the location of Internet users based on their IP addresses."
 AF Holdings, 752 F.3d at 996; see also Nu Image, 799 F. Supp.
 2d at 40 ("Plaintiff can establish such a good faith basis for residence or personal jurisdiction by utilizing geolocation services that are generally available to the public to derive the approximate location of the IP addresses identified for each putative defendant.").
 In addition, even if discovery reveals that the owner of the IP address does not live in the District, there is still a good faith basis to believe that the Court has personal jurisdiction over the Defendant because the same geolocation technology also traced a substantial portion of Defendant's infringement ("tortious activity") to the District of Columbia.
-See Compl. at ¶ 9; Nu Image, Inc., 799 F. Supp.
+See Compl. at ¶¶ 8-9; Nu Image, Inc., 799 F. Supp.
 2d at 41.
 Therefore, jurisdictional discovery to identify the Defendant is relevant.